vaishnavi0704/vaishnavi/index.md

 ## Step 7.
 Now clone the Sample-App on to your system and change the directory to app.

-- You can clone the Sample-App from here: [Github Link - Raj Randive](https://github.com/Raj-Randive/3-Tier-Architecture-Docker).
+- You can clone the Sample-App from here: [Github Link - vaishnavi lalwala](https://github.com/vaishnavi0704/vaishnavi).

 ![Step-Image1](./assets/images/7.png)